arbor-sim/arbor/doc/cpp/morphology.rst

     Join two subtrees at a given id, such that said id becomes the parent of the inserted sub-tree.

+.. cpp:function:: std::vector<msize_t> tag_roots(const segment_tree& t, int tag)

+    Get IDs of roots of a region with specific tag in the segment tree, i.e. segments whose parent is either :data:`mnpos` or a segment with a different tag.

 .. cpp:function:: bool equivalent(const segment_tree& l, const segment_tree& r)

     Two trees are equivalent if